Roosevelt, Seattle: Schools

 The Roosevelt district is also home to Roosevelt High School (RHS, opened 1922), one of the older schools in the Seattle Public Schools District.
 Like the street, it is named after Teddy, not Franklin D. Roosevelt.
 For many years, Roosevelt High School and Garfield High School juggled the lead in the school district in many academic and sports fields.
-Alumni include Mark Pattison, who played football for the University of Washington Huskies and was drafted in the seventh round in 1985 by the Oakland Raiders of the NFL, actress Rose McGowan,(also attended Nova) and Nobel laureates Linda B. Buck and Robert Lucas Jr.
+Alumni include Mark Pattison, who played football for the University of Washington Huskies and was drafted in the seventh round in 1985 by the Oakland Raiders of the NFL, actress Rose McGowan (who also attended Nova), and Nobel laureates Linda B. Buck and Robert Lucas Jr.

 Shops

 Although primarily a residential neighborhood, the Roosevelt district had a Sears department store from 1928 to 1980.
 After its closure, the land was redeveloped as Roosevelt Square, which now features supermarket Whole Foods Market and a Mud Bay pet store among other businesses.
 A block beyond Roosevelt Way to the west is the longest-established vegetarian restaurant in Seattle, independent Sunlight Cafe, nearly as old (1978) as Starbucks.
 Numerous other small businesses still line 65th Street and Roosevelt Way.
 Teddy's is a multi-generational, multi-subculture popular biker bar.
 Roosevelt Way from 62nd Street north to 64th was somewhat of an "audio row", having featured a concentration of stores selling high-end audio and video systems and components.
 Today, only two such stores remain.